![CDATA[ [if IE 9] ]]>

 signing authority.Locations may, at their option, plan trips and activities for one or more days, including overnight field trips, retreats, and other excursions.
 All excursions, whether day or overnight, must comply with the following requirements:

-Department of Catholic Schools, as applicable.
+Department of Catholic Schools may be consulted, as applicable.

 Traditional field trips for elementary school and high school classes must have specific educational goals for students.